Wiltzsu/technique-db/README.md

-# **Project Title: BJJ Technique Log**
+# **Grappling Technique Log**

 ## **Description**
-The BJJ Technique Log is a web application designed for Brazilian Jiu-Jitsu practitioners to log, track, and review their training techniques, categories, and positions.
-It offers users the ability to manage their personal training records and enhance their learning experience by keeping an organized journal of their BJJ progress.
+The Grappling Technique Log is a web application designed for Brazilian Jiu-Jitsu and other grappling practitioners to log, track, and review their training techniques, categories, and positions.
+It offers users the ability to manage their personal training records and enhance their learning experience by keeping an organized journal of their progress.

 ## **Features**

-- **Technique Logging:** Users can add detailed descriptions of their BJJ techniques, including name, category, and position.
+- **Technique Logging:** Users can add detailed descriptions of their techniques, including name, category, and position.
 - **Category Management:** Allows users to add and manage technique categories for better organization.
 - **Position Tracking:** Users can add positions associated with different techniques.
 - **Data Visualization:** Review and manage logged entries with easy navigation and interactive elements.